Know Before You Go

 Mexico’s rich musical history has birthed many genres and continues to cultivate new sounds.
 Accordingly, Portland’s Cinco de Mayo Fiesta organizers have continually and expertly curated acts to reflect this diversity.
-Mariachi Ciudad de Guadalajara fly in from the state of Jalisco to give several special performances on the festival’s main stage (and will be joined by 10 local Mariachi students during their performances in 2020).
+Mariachi Ciudad de Guadalajara fly in from the state of Jalisco to give several special performances on the festival’s main stage.
 Joining them is Oregon’s Ballet Folklorico Mexico en la Piel, a local Mexican folk dancing troupe that fills the stage with stomping feet and spinning dresses and costumes (each one unique to a particular region of Mexico).

 Amateur boxing matches have been a tradition since 2013, featuring athletes from Rip City Boxing, a local nonprofit that fosters youth through the discipline and accountability of sport.

 When you’re ready to find the perfect souvenir from the Cinco de Mayo celebration, head to the festival’s Guadalajara Artisan Village.
 There, you will discover handcrafted works by dozens of local and international artists and makers, including many who have traveled from Guadalajara and Tonalá, Mexico to showcase their wares.